projectcalico/calico/master/security/high-connection-workloads.md

 #### Bypass connection traffic for high connection server

-In the following example, a memcached server pod with hostNetwork: true was scheduled on the node memcached-node-1 We create a host endpoint for the node.
+In the following example, a memcached server pod with **hostNetwork: true** was scheduled on the node memcached-node-1.
+We create a HostEndpoint for the node.
 Next, we create a GlobalNetwork Policy with symmetrical rules for ingress and egress with doNotTrack and applyOnForward set to true.

 ```
 apiVersion: projectcalico.org/v3